 Pros of Repairing a Heat Pump

-- You’ll save tons of money this way.
-Perhaps the biggest draw of replacing an existing heat pump system is that you don’t have to fork out the aforementioned $5.1K.
+• You’ll save tons of money this way.
+Perhaps the biggest draw of replacing an existing heat pump system is that you don’t have to fork out those above $5.1K.
 Instead, you’ll only have to spend about $400 to $1,100.

-- Your home will have the same heat pump without you having to worry about introducing something foreign.
-You don’t have to replace random bits and pieces to make sure that they function together properly.
+• Your home will have the same heat pump without you having to worry about introducing something foreign.
+You don’t have to replace random bits and pieces to ensure they function correctly.

 Cons of Repairing a Heat Pump

-- You’ll inevitably have to repair even more parts.
+• You’ll inevitably have to repair even more parts.
 When heat pumps get old, you’ll have to replace one component after another.
-For more information about how many years you can get out of your heat pump, keep reading.
+Keep reading for more information about how many years you can get out of your heat pump.

-- You’ll void the warranty in most cases.
-Many heat pumps that come with a warranty require professionals to be the only people who work on the unit.
+• You’ll void the warranty in most cases.
+Many heat pumps with a warranty require professionals to be the only ones working on the unit.
 If you try to DIY the repair, you could risk getting rid of warranties for the rest of the duration.

 Pros of Replacing a Heat Pump

-- Getting a brand-new heat pump means you don’t have to worry about any problems for plenty of years to come.
-You’ll also be able to relax without having to worry about doing any of the research or work yourself.
+• Getting a brand-new heat pump means you don’t have to worry about problems for many years.
+You’ll also be able to relax without worrying about doing any of the research or work yourself.

-- As mentioned above, most heat pumps include a warranty.
-By hiring a professional to do the installation, you’ll be able to reap the benefits of a multi-year contract that covers all sorts of manufacturer defects.
+• As mentioned above, most heat pumps include a warranty.
+By hiring a professional to install, you’ll reap the benefits of a multi-year contract that covers all sorts of manufacturer defects.

 Cons of Replacing a Heat Pump

-- Replacing a heat pump is very costly.
-It’s one of the most expensive repairs of your home’s air circulation system, but it’s essential to have during the cold months of the year.
+• Replacing a heat pump is very costly.
+It’s one of the most expensive repairs of your home’s air circulation system, but it’s essential during the year’s cold months.

-- If you experience any issues with a new heat pump, it could be because it’s completely new to your home’s circulation system.
-You might end up having to replace ducts, vents, and other parts to get it working properly.
+• If you experience any issues with a new heat pump, it could be because it’s completely new to your home’s circulation system.
+You might have to replace ducts, vents, and other parts to get it working properly.

 How to Fix a Broken Heat Pump

 Since there are so many causes of a malfunctioning heat pump, there’s no one way to explain how to fix every issue at once.
-However, you can follow specific safety guidelines to ensure that you don’t get hurt in the process.
+However, you can follow specific safety guidelines to avoid getting hurt.
 If you’re worried about doing it yourself, always hire a professional.

 Here’s the five-step process to diagnose and fix a broken heat pump:

-- Find the source by testing the breakers with a multimeter.
-These tools allow you to figure out what has electricity and what doesn’t.
-If everything is powered, you can start by cleaning the filter, vents, and removing anything that might be obstructing the exterior.
+1. Find the source by testing the breakers with a multimeter.
+These tools allow you to determine what has electricity and what doesn’t.
+If everything is powered, you can start by cleaning the filter and vents and removing anything that might obstruct the exterior.
 You may have to hire a pro to diagnose the source.

-- Once you’ve found out what the problem is, see if there’s anything you can do to repair it rather than having to replace it.
+3. Once you’ve discovered the problem, see if you can do anything to repair it rather than having to replace it.
 Every part of a heat pump system costs less than a new pump, so why not save some money?
 In most cases, all you’ll need is a few hand tools.

-Always test your work and ensure that everything is secure before you run your heat pump for several hours on end.
-If you forget to replace the filter or you accidentally leave wires exposed, all sorts of problems can occur.
+Always test your work and ensure everything is secure before running your heat pump for several hours.
+If you forget to replace the filter or accidentally leave wires exposed, many problems can occur.

 How to Get the Most Out of Your Heat Pump

 Heat pumps are debatably some of the best inventions for cold environments.
-We all know how useful they can be, but there are several ways that you can extend the life of your heat pump while also getting more usage out of it.
+We all know how useful they can be, but there are several ways to extend the life of your heat pump while also getting more usage out of it.

 Whether you live on a freezing mountain or a seaside city, you can benefit from this section.
 Here’s a list of methods that you can try out to get the most out of your heat pump:

-- Follow the recommended maintenance schedule.
-Much like an automobile, you can prevent small problems from becoming more severe if you follow the recommendations.
-These tips might include replacing the coils every so often, checking electrical connections once a season, or getting new valves to keep the air flowing correctly.
+• Follow the recommended maintenance schedule.
+Like an automobile, you can prevent small problems from becoming more severe if you follow the recommendations.
+These tips might include replacing the coils occasionally, checking electrical connections once a season, or getting new valves to keep the air flowing correctly.

-- Have your air conditioner and heat pump units inspected annually.
+• Have your air conditioner and heat pump units inspected annually.
 These procedures should be done right before it gets cold outside.
-Inspections are inexpensive and they provide peace of mind, not to mention the fact that they’ll prevent you from freezing if something needs to be repaired.
+Inspections are inexpensive, provide peace of mind, and prevent you from freezing if something needs to be repaired.

-- Remove anything near vents around your home, and don’t forget to clean the dust off regularly.
+• Remove anything near vents around your home, and don’t forget to clean the dust off regularly.
 Lamps, fake plants, and entertainment centers can reduce the air circulation in your home.
-These setups have the ability to drastically cut down on the amount of warmth that you get from your heat pump.
+These setups can drastically reduce the warmth you get from your heat pump.

-- Consider getting a fan to blow warm air around the house.
-Contrary to popular belief, fans, don’t create cold air.
-They simply move it at a faster rate, pulling stagnant air and making it feel a bit better.
-By turning on a fan, you can move the warm air from your heat pump to warm up your house quicker.
+• Consider getting a fan to blow warm air around the house.
+Contrary to popular belief, fans don’t create cold air.
+They simply move it faster, pulling stagnant air and making it feel better.
+Turning on a fan lets you quickly move the warm air from your heat pump to warm up your house.

 How Long Do Heat Pumps Last?